Jingxixi/Probabilistic-Database/README.md

     ./install.sh

-This will download python3.6.3 and build on $HOME/py36 and then install pandas and numpy using pip3
+This will download python 3.6.3 and build on $HOME/py36 and then install pandas and numpy using pip3.
+It takes about 10 minutes or so to install everything.
+Thank you!

 ### Commandline Arguments